sam-eer12/object-detection-model-yolov8/README.md

 ```
 .
-├── data/   (from the falcon dataset moe to fata folder here)
+├── data/   (from the falcon dataset move to data folder here)
 │   ├── test/
 │   ├── train/
 │   └── val/